"Elephants eat apples."

 Translation:Olifanten eten appels.

-Oftentimes it's a matter of style and common practice.
-The way I feel is that -en oftentimes sounds more formal and masculine, whereas -s sounds more informal and feminine.
+When both forms are possible, oftentimes it's a matter of style and common practice.
+In these cases, -en tends to sound more formal/archaic, whereas -s sounds more informal/modern.
+Sometimes -en also indicates a group of males/with mixed gender, and -s a group of females.
 For example, I would interpret studenten as either a group of male or mixed-gender students, whereas I would interpret studentes as a group of female students.
-Sometimes an s-sound is more easily heard than an n-sound as well (e.g. ziekten vs. ziektes) or just sounds less awkward.
-In other cases there is no other way than to use -s, oftentimes with loanwords (e.g. garages).